tlswg/tls13-spec/draft-ietf-tls-tls13.md

 the server after sending its first flight and the client after sending its second flight.
-Implementations that receive a KeyUpdate message prior to receiving a Finished message as part of the 1-RTT handshake MUST generate a fatal "unexpected_message" alert.
+Implementations that receive a KeyUpdate message prior to receiving a Finished message as part of the 1-RTT handshake MUST terminate the connection with an "unexpected_message" alert.
 After sending a KeyUpdate message, the sender SHALL send all its traffic using the next generation of keys, computed as described in
 {{updating-traffic-keys}}.
 Upon receiving a KeyUpdate, the receiver MUST update their receiving keys and if they have not already updated